michaeldorner/measuring-information-diffusion-in-code-review-at-spotify/README.md

 ## 👩‍💻 Contact

-For questions or issues, feel free to contact:
+For questions or issues, feel free to contact Michael Dorner (<michael.dorner@th-nuernberg.de>)

-**Michael Dorner**
-Email: michael.dorner@th-nuernberg.de
-Affiliation: Blekinge Institute of Technology, Sweden, and Technische Hochschule Nürnberg, Germany